yardinternet/plugin-yard-deepl/README.md

 Tags: deepl, translating, secure
 Tested up to: 6.7.1

-This plugin registers secure API endpoints that allow you to request translations directly from DeepL without exposing your Deepl API-key.
+This plugin registers secure API endpoints that allow you to request translations directly from DeepL without exposing your DeepL API-key.

 ## Description

-This plugin registers secure API endpoints that allow you to request translations directly from DeepL without exposing your Deepl API-key.
+This plugin registers secure API endpoints that allow you to request translations directly from DeepL without exposing your DeepL API-key.
 These endpoints are only accessible when a valid nonce is provided.
 When providing translations to website visitors, you can configure which languages are supported for translation.

 ## Caching Mechanism